 Yellowstone's Calcite Springs

 Calcite Springs, in the Tower-Roosevelt area of Yellowstone, feature massive rock formations that look like rock fence posts.
-The Yellowstone River exposed the landscape’s violet past here.
+The Yellowstone River exposed the landscape's violent past here.
 The orderly columns across the canyon are volcanic.
-Their formation is the same as its famous cousins – Devil’s Tower in northeastern Wyoming, and Devil’s Post Pile in eastern California.
+Their formation is the same as its famous cousins - Devils Tower in northeastern Wyoming and Devil's Post Pile in eastern California.

-Today, they tower over the Yellowstone River like like soldiers standing at attention.
+Today, they tower over the Yellowstone River like soldiers standing at attention.